mrtfog/Readme/README.md

 - ⚡ Fun fact: **I consider in-line code is essential to have a clean and readable code.**

-- 🙋‍♂️ About me
+- 🙋‍♂️ About me: Hi!
-Hello!
 I am Martin Fogliacco, Full Stack Developer and Informatic Technician, specializated and passionate with Front End Development.
 I am a proactive person, and highly capable to do teamworks and establish a good communication.
 Besides, i prioritize task resolutions, and i am constantly motivated to improve and make a growth of my skills.